 To realize this objective, we intend to improve our bi-functional expertise as a trust bank Group that assumes the position of an investor as well as an advisor offering solutions to enhance enterprise value, and re-align our policy so that, in principle, we shall not hold any “strategic shareholdings as a conventional stable shareholder.”
 During the interim policy transition period, we shall strive to fulfill our role as an advisor that “offers solutions to issues to enable sustainable increase in enterprise value through extensive dialogue with our clients.”

-• Pace of our strategic shareholding reduction target (announced on May 2023)
+• Pace of our strategic shareholding reduction target

 • Policy regarding the exercise of voting rights regarding our strategic shareholdings